 This science kit is really well priced for what you get.
 It has a good mixture of crafts and science to learn how to solve codes and riddles.

-This little tin has a fold-out wooden chessboard and all the pieces needed.
+This set is made up of a chessboard and all the pieces needed.
 The perfect size for bringing on holidays or storing in a small bedroom.